 How many Policy Fellowships are available?

-For the inaugural class of Policy Fellows, we will select 2-4 top candidates from the application pool.
+We will select 4 top candidates from the application pool.

 When is the application deadline?

 Important: It is your responsibility to ensure that all application materials are received by the deadline, including all three letters of recommendation (see below for more information).
-Incomplete applications will not be considered and application fees will not be refunded.
+Incomplete applications will not be considered.

-We are seeking applicants with diverse backgrounds from health systems, quality and regulatory environments, health technology start-ups or corporations, or government.
-An advanced degree (MS, MPH, JD, MD, RN, or PhD) and 3-5 years of relevant work experience (or post-graduate study) is preferred.
+We’re looking for applicants with diverse backgrounds from health systems, quality and regulatory environments, health technology start-ups or corporations, and/or government.
+An advanced degree is required, with 3-5 years of relevant work experience (or post-graduate study) preferred.

 How many letters of recommendation must I have, when are they due, and what should they cover?

 Three letters of recommendation are required.
 We must have all three letters by the application deadline or your application will not be considered.
 (Note: you can submit a total of four letters if, for example, you are concerned about recommenders’ letters not arriving by the deadline.
 However, this is completely optional.)